Jabtwin/ROS2-for-Real-Time-Traffic-Sign-Recognition-and-Autonomous-Task-Execution-YOLOV9-/README.md

 ## Note on Model Weights

 The YOLOv9 weights (e.g., `Finalforthesis1.pt`) are managed via Git LFS due to their large size (~200MB).
 If you clone the repository without Git LFS, the `.pt` file will only contain a text pointer.
-Be sure to run `git lfs pull` to download the actual model weights.
+Be sure to run `git lfs pull` to download the actual model weight